ClusterLabs/PAF/configuration.md

 # Configuration

-PostgreSQL Automatic Failover agent is a Pacemaker's multi-state resource agent, developped using the OCF norm.
+PostgreSQL Automatic Failover agent is a Pacemaker's multi-state resource agent, developped using the OCF specification.
 As such, it allows several parameters to be set during the configuration process.

 Please note that we assume you are already familiar with both Pacemaker and PostgreSQL installation and configuration.
 In consequence, we only describe in